How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Understanding Oklahoma’s Midwifery Credentials

-Oklahoma’s 2020 Senate Bill 1823 (“Shepherd’s Law”) established distinct licensure pathways for different midwifery credentials, creating important practice distinctions:
+Oklahoma’s 2020 Senate Bill 1823 (“Shepherd’s Law”) established distinct licensure pathways for different midwifery credentials, creating important practice distinctions.
+It’s crucial to understand that this law does not regulate Certified Nurse-Midwives:

 Midwifery Credentials and Regulatory Framework